JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **DEM** - Digital Elevation Model in the area of the drainage basins.

 **Distance between contour lines** - The spacing between contour lines, between the first and last contour lines.

+**Base level** - The reference elevation to calculate the area and volume above.

+**Output:**
+**Elevation area volume data** - Elevation Area Volume data, for each basin, in .csv.

+**Graphs** - Graphs with elevation-area and elevation-volume curves, for each basin, stored in .HTML format in a folder.

+## Calculate elevation area volume below
+This tool calculates the elevation area volume curves (below) for all features provided in the drainage basin layer as input.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Distance between contour lines** - The spacing between contour lines, between the first and last contour lines.

+**Base level** - The reference elevation to calculate the area and volume below.

+**Output:**
+**Elevation area volume data** - Elevation Area Volume data, for each basin, in .csv.

+**Graphs** - Graphs with elevation-area and elevation-volume curves, for each basin, stored in .HTML format in a folder.

+## Calculate elevation area volume above and below
+This tool calculates the elevation area volume curves (above and below) for all features provided in the drainage basin layer as input.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Distance between contour lines** - The spacing between contour lines, between the first and last contour lines.

+**Minimum level** - The minimum elevation of the elevation area volume curve.

+**Maximum level** - The maximum elevation of the elevation area volume curve.

 **Output:**
 **Elevation area volume data** - Elevation Area Volume data, for each basin, in .csv.